uchicago-cs/chiwebsite/chirc/testing.rst

 requires special privileges, so you may not be able to run it on your school's computers and will instead have to run it on your own machine.

-By default, py.test will randomize the port that chirc binds to.
+By default, pytest will randomize the port that chirc binds to.
 To force it to use a specific port, you will need to use the ``--chirc-port PORT`` option.
 For example::

-   py.test ../tests/ -k test_connect_simple1 --chirc-port=7776
+   pytest ../tests/ -k test_connect_simple1 --chirc-port=7776

 Note that we use port 7776 to avoid conflicts with the standard IRC port (6667).